 - Decrease or absence of fecal matter

-- Change in texture of fecal matter (sticky, watery, harder, etc.)
+- Change in the texture of fecal matter (sticky, watery, hard, etc.)

 - Refusal to eat a favorite treat

-- Decrease in weight (get a baby scale to monitor your rabbit's weight)
+- Decrease in weight (use a baby scale to monitor your rabbit's weight)

 - Increase in leftover food